Uniform inference for value functions: Differentiability properties

 This test statistic is zero when $L_A \leq U_B$ and greater than zero otherwise.
-This represents not so much a direct test of the hypothesis that $F_A$ dominates $F_B$ as, using a phrase from \citet{MastenPoirier20}, a frontier at which of our ability to entertain the notion that $F_A$ dominates $F_B$ breaks down.
-Although the function may not have an $\ell^\infty(\R)$-valued derivative, $\Lambda$ is directionally differentiable, and, extending Theorem~\ref{thm:lpnorm_stats} to two functions inside the integral,
+The map $\Pi^-$ is fully differentiable with derivative $(\Pi)_f'(h) = h_1(u) - h_0(u - x)$.
+Then $\Lambda$ is directionally differentiable and, extending Theorem~\ref{thm:lpnorm_stats} to two functions inside the integral,

 \end{excont}